Chibs5/flutter_basics/Notes/Flutter.md

 # Basics

-MaterialApp & Scaffold widgets are the two most important widget to build an app. they are the skeleton of an application.
+## MaterialApp & Scaffold
+These two are the most important widgets to build an application.

+They are the skeleton of an application.